o11y-weekly/o11y-weekly.github.io/2023-10-XX_What_is_not_an_observability_solution/What_is_not_an_o11y_solution.md

 Converting logs to metrics reduces CPU, IO usage but also rate (DPM : datapoint per minute).
 You can easily reduce 100K DPM to 5 DPM (5 metrics like max, min, p99, median, average per minute).

 ### Metrics and high cardinality
-Do not worry, this is not anymore a hard limit but you will pay a lot to support it.
+Do not worry, this is not anymore a hard limit (graphite, prometheus) but you will pay a lot to support it (victoria metrics / grafana mimir, ...).

 This was the nightmare of SRE using prometheus.
 Converting logs to metrics without caring about the number of timeseries can become a nightmare.